Globally 82 countries have legislation to mandate fortification at least one industrially milled cereal grain.

-- 80 countries have legislation to fortify wheat flour
+- 81 countries plus the Punjab province in Pakistan have legislation to fortify wheat flour.

 The countries with legislation to fortify at least one grain are blue on the map below.
 Click on the links at right for maps reflecting each grain's availability and legislation.

-Costa Rica is the only country that mandates fortification of all three grains, and Papua New Guinea is the only country that requires only rice fortification.
+Costa Rica and the United States are the only countries that mandate fortification of all three grains.
+Papua New Guinea is the only country that requires only rice fortification.

-Currently 80 countries require fortification of wheat flour produced in industrial mills.
+Currently 81 countries require fortification of industrially milled wheat flour.
 All the mandatory countries fortify wheat flour with at least iron and folic acid except Australia which does not include iron, and Congo, Venezuela, the United Kingdom, and the Philippines which do not include folic acid.

 Additionally, six countries fortify at least half their industrially milled wheat flour through voluntary efforts.
 We estimate that 31% of the world’s industrially milled wheat flour is fortified with at least iron or folic acid through these mandatory and voluntary efforts.

-Brazil, Colombia, the Dominican Republic, and the United States have large-scale rice fortification programs though rice fortification is not mandatory throughout these countries.
+Brazil, Colombia and the Dominican Republic have large-scale rice fortification programs though rice fortification is not mandatory throughout these countries.

-We define mandatory as legislation that has the effect of requiring fortification of one or more type of grain with at least iron or folic acid.
+We define mandatory as legislation that has the effect of requiring fortification with at least iron or folic acid.
 Most countries permit fortification.
-We only list a country as "voluntary" if at least 50% of the industrially-milled grain is fortified through voluntary efforts.
+We only list a country as voluntary if at least 50% of the industrially-milled grain is fortified through voluntary efforts.